-Our working capital (current assets less current liabilities, excluding the current portion of lease obligations and any contingent liabilities payable in common stock) was \$9.5 million and \$10.7 million as of December 31, 2019 and 2018, respectively.
+Our working capital (current assets less current liabilities, excluding the current portion of lease obligations and any contingent liabilities payable in common stock) was \$7.9 million and \$9.5 million as of December 31, 2020 and 2019, respectively.
+This decrease in working capital was primarily due to lower accounts receivable at December 31, 2020 as a result of the combination of lower sales during the Current Year and increased allowances for doubtful accounts.
 Commentary on components of our cash flows for the Current Year compared with the Prior Year is set forth below.
-Working capital as of December 31, 2019 included \$10.6 million of accounts receivable; substantially all of this balance was collected subsequent to year-end.
+Working capital as of December 31, 2020 included \$8.9 million of accounts receivable; substantially all of this balance was collected subsequent to year-end.